 Another time was when I booked an early flight at 5 am departing from Bergamo, Italy.
 I had to arrive at the airport the night before because there was no bus or train early.
 I was completely exhausted and even caught a cold after that.

-So, I highly recommend spending a bit extra to have a more comfortable seat or a better time frame so that you don’t have a long layover.
+So, I highly recommend spending a bit extra to have a more comfortable seat or a better time frame to avoid a long layover.

 Also, many budget airlines depart from airports outside the city.
 You may end up paying more for trains and buses to get to the airport.